-On each note in a major or minor scale we can build three-note chords, or triads by adding two more notes (on top of the "scale-note"); each an interval of a third apart:
+On each note in a major or minor scale, we can build three-note chords or triads by adding two additional notes (on top of the "scale-note") an interval of a third apart.

 These chords are named Diatonic since they are using the notes through [Dia-] the scale.

-Chord progressions using notes not belonging in that scale, are instead called Chromatic Harmony.
+Chord progressions that are using notes that doesn't belong to that scale are instead called Chromatic Harmony.

-Even though there are 7 different triads in the scale, there are actually only three types of triads, both in the major and the minor scale;
+Even though there are 7 different triads on the scale, there are actually only three types of triads, both in the major and the minor scale;

-These three types of triads each have a specific sound; major is often called “happy”, minor “sad” and diminished is… well “mysterious” :)
+These three types of triads each have a specific sound; major is often called happy, minor is called sad, and diminished is… well, mysterious :)

-But as you will see, the triads when combined together in a chord sequence, also create friction between them as they progress.
+But, as you will see, the triads combined together in a chord sequence also create friction between them as they progress.

 Let’s look at where the triads are positioned in a major scale first.
 Here is a C major scale:

-(The numbers under the notes simply show the scale degrees or the order of the notes in the scale.)
+(The numbers under the notes simply show the scale degrees or the order of the music notes in the scale.)